Alpha-Male-Dennis/4792_Data-Mining-Group-18/README.md

 ### Data Quality Verification:
 There are missing values in the abstract (2 missing) and keywords (5 missing) columns.
 There are no duplicate articles based on the combination of 'title' and 'abstract'
+# 3. Data Preparation

+This phase of the project focused on preparing the raw journal article data for machine learning model development.
+The key steps involved:

+**Data Cleaning:**
+  *   Addressed missing values, specifically in the 'keywords' column, by filling them with empty strings.
+  *   Checked for and confirmed the absence of duplicate articles based on title and abstract.

+**Feature Engineering:**

+  *   Created a new feature, 'CombinedText', by concatenating the cleaned 'title', 'abstract', and 'keywords' columns.
+This provides a comprehensive text representation for each article.

+**Data Transformation:**
+    *   Converted the categorical 'discipline' labels into a numerical format using One-Hot Encoding, which is necessary for most machine learning algorithms.
+    *   Transformed the 'CombinedText' into a numerical representation using the Bag-of-Words model.
+This vectorization process allows the text data to be used as input for classification models.
+Each step was clearly documented within the notebook, explaining the rationale behind the data cleaning, feature engineering, and transformation decisions.